—Julien Offroy de la Mettrie, L'Homme Machine

 While the idea of reducing grains is unconventional in a Western diet, it contributes to overconsumption.
 Grains such as wheat flour, corn, and rice contain little nutrients relative to calories, and contain incomplete proteins.
 Whole grains also contain antinutrients such as phytic acid and lectins (as are found in nuts and seeds) and thus should be consumed in moderation.
 In addition, while corn products can be inflammatory, wheat gluten has been shown to contribute to inflammation, obesity, and insulin resistance.
 Rice, however, given its neutrality is an acceptable starchy source and is encouraged for consumption.

-While grains are fair in fiber content, more fiber per calorie can be obtained from vegetables and fruits such as leafy greens, bell peppers, carrots, apples, oranges, and bananas.
-For example, two slices of bread contain the same amount of dietary fiber as one apple or one banana.
+While grains are fair in fiber content, more fiber per calorie can be obtained from vegetables and fruits such as leafy greens, avocados, bell peppers, carrots, pears, apples, oranges, and bananas.
+For example, seven slices of whole wheat bread contain the same amount of dietary fiber as one avocado or two pears.
 Nuts, seeds, and legumes are other sources of fiber.

 The main problem is not fat; the main problem are sweets and flour-based products that encourage added sugar and fats.